STUDIOBRN/modclone/README.md

 This function has two parts:

 - basic block reward calculation: `uint64_t baseReward = (m_moneySupply - alreadyGeneratedCoins) >> m_emissionSpeedFactor;`
-- big block penalty calculation: this is the way CryptoNote protects the block chain from transaction flooding attacks and preserves opportunities for organic network growth at the same time.
+- big block penalty calculation: this is the way ModClone protects the block chain from transaction flooding attacks and preserves opportunities for organic network growth at the same time.

 Only the first part of this function is directly related to the emission logic.
 You can change it the way you want.
 See MonetaVerde and DuckNote as the examples where this function is modified.

 ### Third step.
 Networking

-**1. Default ports for P2P and RPC networking** (src/CryptoNoteConfig.h)
+**1. Default ports for P2P and RPC networking** (src/ModCloneConfig.h)

 P2P port is used by daemons to talk to each other through P2P protocol.
 RPC port is used by wallet and other programs to talk to daemon.